Json-exe/Blazor.CropperWrapper/readme.md

 - **Ready**:
   - This event fires when the target image has been loaded and the cropper instance is ready for operating.
+- **OnZoom**:
+  - This event fires when the cropper instance starts to zoom in or zoom out its canvas (image wrapper).
+- **OnCrop**:
+  - This event fires when the canvas (image wrapper) or the crop box changes.

 ## Important
 Because Cropper returns an base64 string of the cropped image, the data can get very large for the SignalR connection.